 The web never had a prehistoric sequential data period.
 It has always been a collection of separate pages with hyperlinks.
 Bookmarking a page used to be trivial, and a quick glance at the scroll bar when opening a page revealed how much information it contained.
 For some reason web designers decided this lack of a prehistoric period has to be compensated for.
 To be trendy and hip, a modern website must now mimic ancient text and multimedia storage systems.
 Just imagine that when viewing YouTube, you need to fast-forward through a dozen videos of kittens and people performing dumb antics until you find what you want, as was the case with a VHS tape.
 Why would something similar be justified for text-based content?

 It is not hard to figure out where it all went wrong and why history seems to be going in reverse here.
-The two main culprits are touchscreen devices, and the general inability of humans to cope with more than a single user interface, or perhaps utter laziness of web designers.
-Infinite scrolling somewhat makes sense on touchscreen devices that can only be controlled by pushing and swiping one's meat sticks on the display.
-Scroll bars are awkward on such devices, and eat away the often scarce screen real estate, so Apple Inc. got the idea of almost entirely obliterating them.
+The two main culprits are touchscreen devices and the general inability of humans to cope with more than a single paradigm, or perhaps utter laziness of web designers.
+It is rumoured that Twitter was one of the first services to introduce infinite scrolling.
+There it does make some sense because tweets are short and nobody really wants to scroll beyond the first dozen newest tweets.
+On many other websites however it doesn't.
+Infinite scrolling also somewhat makes sense on touchscreen devices that can only be controlled by pushing and swiping one's meat sticks across a display.
+Scroll bars are awkward on such devices and eat away the often scarce screen real estate, so Apple Inc. got the idea of almost entirely obliterating them.
 On a device with the aforementioned limitations this was an OK trade-off between ease of use and ease of retrieving data.
-On a desktop PC or laptop, it makes no sense.
+On a desktop PC or laptop it makes no sense.
 If you want to offer infinite scrolling on mobile devices, fine.
-But please at least give the option of pagination to people with less constrained computing devices.
+But please at least give people with less constrained computing devices the option of pagination.